Despite the famous ‘special relationship’ enforcing US judgements in the UK isn’t always straightforward.

 Essentially, it is not possible to enforce a US judgment in England directly; you must first obtain an English judgment.

-Our expert commercial litigation lawyers and solicitors are adept at enforcing judgments from around the globe and set out some of the considerations an English court will look at, when reviewing a US judgment.
+Our expert commercial litigation lawyers and solicitors are adept at the enforcement foreign judgments and can set out some of the considerations an English court will look at, when reviewing a US judgment.

 A US judgment is only enforceable at common law if certain conditions have been met.
 These conditions are as follows: